Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular electrostatic dynamics for living human cells ##

-To understand the behavior of the long-range electrics (Poisson equation) in the living cells, the five-atom water model of TIP5P is utilized in Sec.3 below.
-You can rewrite the code as you may wish, and skip general electrics in Sec.1 and Sec.2.
+The main thema of this directorty is to know the behavior of the long-range electrics (Poisson equation) in the living cells.
+The five-atom water model of TIP5P is utilized in Sec.3 and Sec.4 in all summaried.
+You can rewrite the code as you may wish and skip general electrics in Sec.1 and Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, Ref.
 10).